-According to the National Institute on Drug Abuse, a combination of medication and behavioral therapy is the most effective way to treat an addiction, and this is particularly true with opioid addictions.
+According to the National Institute on Drug Abuse, a combination of medication and behavioral therapy is the most effective way to treat addiction, and this is particularly true with opioid addictions.

 What Exactly is Suboxone?